status-mok/server/README.md

 ### Goal decomposition
 1. It provides an admin API via REST and GRPC.
-2. It runs one or several servers on one instance.
+2. It runs one or several mock servers on one instance.
-3. Servers can be created manually or using config files.
+3. Mock servers can be created manually or using config files.
 4. Mock server configuration can be exported and imported (own format).
 5. It supports the most common protocols:
    * HTTP (REST, GraphQL, WebSockets)